Fall 2023 Policy Fellowship Application is Open

 Over the course of a semester, fellows develop the knowledge and skills to work with those in power to influence policy.
 This includes meeting with government officials, writing and submitting press materials, and researching policy issues.
 Fellows are based in California, Massachusetts, and New York.

-Fellowship runs from January 22, 2024, through May 24, 2024.
-Fellows attend a weekly meeting with a policy director and participate in virtual cohort meetings on Mondays, 11am-noon PT / 2 p.m. - 3 p.m.
-ET on the following dates:
+Fellowship runs from September 13, 2023, through December 16, 2023.
+Fellows attend a weekly meeting with a policy director, and participate in virtual cohort meetings that occur every other week on Tuesdays, 4 - 5 pm ET on the following dates:

-- January 26, 9 am - 1:30 pm, local time: In-person orientations in Boston, New York City, or Sacramento, winter weather dependent.
+- September 15, 9 am - 1:30 pm ET: In-person orientations in Boston, New York City, or Sacramento

-- In-person advocacy day to be hosted based on fellows’ class schedule and legislator availability
+- TBD: In-person advocacy day to be hosted based on fellows’ class schedule and legislator availability

 Applicants must be college undergraduates who are 18+ years old.
-Students must be Pell Grant recipients or hold DACA/TPS status, and be full or part-time students with at least one semester of credit attending college in California, Massachusetts, or New York.
+Students must be Pell Grant recipients or hold DACA/TPS status, and be full or part-time students with at least two semesters' credit attending college in California, Massachusetts, or New York.

 Virtual engagement with teammates from California, Massachusetts, and New York.
 Requires access to the internet and a laptop with a video camera for web conferencing.
-There will be two required in-person events in Boston, Sacramento, New York City, and/or Albany, and an in-person event in Washington, DC. uAspire will cover the cost of travel.
+There will be two required in-person events in Boston, Sacramento, New York City and/or Albany. uAspire will cover the cost of travel.

 If you would like to be considered, please complete this application, estimated to take approximately one hour.
 The application deadline is 11:59 pm ET, Friday, June 23, 2023.
 Applicants can expect to hear from uAspire on the status of their application by July 14.

 Questions?
 Please reach out to Melissa Clarke, New York policy director, at email@example.com.